 , it reaffirms the journal's mission of making music for everyone in new and unexpected ways.

-A quarterly journal founded in 2012 by Nate Wooley, providing in-depth interviews and essays, Sound American starts from a simple desire to open the doors of experimental music
+A journal founded in 2012 by Nate Wooley, providing in-depth interviews and essays, Sound American starts from a simple desire to open the doors of experimental music

 to a wider audience.
 Sound American believes that music is for everyone and should be shared on the most basic human level.
 Sound American aims to accomplish this by creating a direct intellectual, social, and emotional bridge that links audiences and artists.